evgeniy-dammer/clientinterceptorsgrpc/README.md

-# Client Interceptors in Go Microservices
+# Client Interceptors with gRPC in Go Microservices